-This Spring Vegetable Israeli Couscous is loaded with Asparagus, Peas, and Sugar Snap peas and can be served as a side or main meal.
+This Spring Vegetable Israeli Couscous recipe is loaded with Asparagus, Peas, and Sugar Snap peas and can be served as a side or main meal.
 Light, yet filling and so flavorful!

 But damn.
 Those three things do seem to pop up here frequently <<< because I. Love.
 Them.
 All.